Vermont city takes step toward supervised injection site

 At such sites, people can use drugs under medical supervision.
 Supporters say it can save lives by giving sterile needles, health care services and medical referrals to people with addiction, WCAX-TV reported.

+At least a dozen countries, including Canada and many in Europe, offer such sites.
+U.S. cities including Seattle and Boston have been debating allowing them.
+The U.S. Justice Department say they violate federal law.

+In February, plans to open what could have been the country’s first official medically supervised injection site in Philadelphia were put on hold amid opposition from a federal prosecutor and residents of the neighborhood where it would have been located.

-Critics say they think such a site in Burlington is too risky, potentially dangerous and counterproductive in trying to curb substance abuse.
+Critics told the Vermont news station that they think such a facility in Burlington is potentially dangerous and counterproductive in trying to curb substance abuse.